Perctarit: Return, Catholicism, Impact

 In 671, Perctarit returned from exile and reclaimed his realm, which was being ruled on behalf of Grimoald's son Garibald.
-He made Catholicism the official religion, but did not recognise papal authority.
-He made peace with the Byzantines and associated Cunincpert with the throne in 678.
+He reigned for seventeen years (672–688) as a man of religion making Catholicism the official religion after Godepert co-ruling previously split branches of faith.
+The switch to Catholicism was significant as Perctarit would try to maintain peace in the kingdom where many of Perctarit’s predecessors’ reigns had only lasted around fifteen years.
+The danger associated with being King of the Lombards showed the instability of the kingdom, yet Perctarit made strives for peace even with other kingdoms.
+Perctarit was not interested in conquering lands but instead making peace with the Byzantines.
 He sought to put down the rebellion of Alagis, duke of Trent.
 It was to be his only campaign; he captured the duke, then pardoned and released him.
-Perctarit was assassinated in 688 by a conspiracy.
+He chose to spare the duke as he was more focused on Catholic faith.